 LoDo is home to dozens of restaurants and bars within striking distance of Coors Field, serving beer, wine, hot dogs, steak, and everything in between.

 Founded by former Denver Mayor and Colorado Gov. John Hickenlooper, Wynkoop Brewing Company is a landmark pre- and post-game destination for a pint of craft brew and a hearty meal.
-Falling Rock Tap House has the best selection of beer in the vicinity, with more than 75 varieties on draft and another 130-plus in bottles, and plenty of special releases and exotic selections, plus a full menu of pub grub.

 Another nearby classic, the Cruise Room is a dimly lit bar off the lobby of the Oxford Hotel, its walls clad in panels toasting patrons in different languages, inspired by the Queen Mary cruise liner.